Deployment Strategies

 Health Checks

-Both strategies rely on health checks to determine when containers are ready:
+Both strategies rely on health checks, and can optionally add a stabilization window, to determine when containers are ready:

 name: "my-app"